pperrin/readability-newsplus-plugin/README.md

 easy reading - especailly on mobile devices.

 This plug in had been developed by others to beta, but not progressed - so I copied it here to build and use myself.
-But if others want to use it, feel free.
+But if others want to use it...

 My initial input is just to:-
 - Make it compilable from a single download/clone